DHP-stottepakke/pages/pages/dmp_knowledge_base/5_sharing_preservation.md

 See also [4 - Legal and ethical requirements](4_legal_ethics).

 There are different ways of restricting data access: publishing in controlled access repositories or applying reuse limitations (restrictive licenses or tags/ontologies specifying allowed reuse).\
-Examples of controlled access repositories in Norway: [SIKT archive](https://sikt.no/en/archiving-research-data), [Federated EGA Norway node](https://ega.elixir.no/)
+Examples of controlled access repositories in Norway: [SIKT archive](https://sikt.no/en/archiving-research-data), [Federated EGA Norway node](https://ega.elixir.no/)\
-Examples of restrictive licenses: [CLARIN ACA ('academic use') and CLARIN RES  ('restricted use') licenses](https://www.clarin.eu/content/licenses-and-clarin-categories)
+Examples of restrictive licenses: [CLARIN ACA ('academic use') and CLARIN RES  ('restricted use') licenses](https://www.clarin.eu/content/licenses-and-clarin-categories)\
+Examples of defining reuse permissions by ontologies/frameworks: [Data Use Ontology (DUO)](https://www.ga4gh.org/product/data-use-ontology-duo/ "2024-05-28"), [Data Use Conditions (DUC)](https://doi.org/10.1038/s41597-024-03280-6)

 It is crucial to be aware of necessity of access restriction and possibilities to overcome restrictions early in the project, as this is often impossible to implement in retrospect.